Karyn Hughes B.Sc.Soc, RMT, IBCLC

 - Myofascial release

 - Pregnancy massage for expecting moms

 Clients are usually prescribed home care in the form of stretching, strengthening or hydrotherapy to complement the massage.

 Carly McCooeye RMT – has blue cross

-In her spare time Carly enjoys outdoor activities such as hiking and spending time at the cottage with her friends and family.
-She enjoys traveling and visiting new places when she can.
+In her spare time, Carly enjoys outdoor activities such as hiking and spending time at the cottage with her friends and family.
+She enjoys travelling and visiting new places when she can.
 Carly also enjoys learning new things and is currently looking to improve her cooking and baking skills.